 There is a selection of hotels and accommodation options in the Panormos beach area.
 You will find something here that suits virtually every travel taste and budget.

 When it had its grand unveiling back in 1984, the Panormos Beach Hotel was the very first hotel to open its doors in the gorgeous Panormos beach area.
 The property has been delighting guests from around the world ever since.

 The Panormos Beach hotel offers comfort and luxury without the luxury price tag.
 Rooms are spacious and furnished to a high standard with modern fixtures and fittings, and vibrant pastel colours.

-Stunning Afroditi hotel is set just 100 metres away from Panormos beach.
-The property is suitable for families and travellers of all ages – it boasts separate children and adult pools so that everyone can have a comfortable and enjoyable stay.
+The stunning Afroditi hotel is set just 100 meters away from Panormos beach.
+The property is suitable for families and travellers of all ages.
+It boasts separate children and adult pools so that everyone can have a comfortable and enjoyable stay.

 Rooms are simple yet comfortable, with excellent views from their respective gardens and balconies.
 Guests can enjoy an indulgent homemade continental breakfast from the grounds in the mornings.
 You can browse the latest rates and availability here.

 To get to Panormos, you have several options at your disposal.
 The best depends on you, your personal preferences, and your travel style.

 Hike to Panormos